irods/irods_client_rest_cpp/README.md

 Once the REST API is running install nginx and then copy `/etc/irods/irods-client-rest-cpp-reverse-proxy.conf.template` to `/etc/nginx/sites-available/irods-client-rest-cpp-reverse-proxy.conf` and then symbolically link it to `/etc/nginx/sites-enabled/irods-client-rest-cpp-reverse-proxy.conf`.
 Nginx will then need to be restarted with `sudo service nginx restart`, or however your specific platform manages services.

 ## Interacting with the API endpoints
 The design of this API using JWTs to contain authorization and identity.
 The Auth endpoint must be invoked first in order to authenticate and receive a JWT.
 This token will then need to be included in the Authorization header of each subsequent request.
-This API follows a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS#:~:text=Hypermedia%20as%20the%20Engine%20of,provide%20information%20dynamically%20through%20hypermedia.) design which provides not only the requested information but posible next operations on that information.
+This API follows a [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS#:~:text=Hypermedia%20as%20the%20Engine%20of,provide%20information%20dynamically%20through%20hypermedia.) design which provides not only the requested information but possible next operations on that information.

 ### /access
 This endpoint provides a service for the generation of an iRODS ticket to a given logical path, be that a collection or a data object.